Frequently Asked Questions About Mediation

-Local Court Rules, App.
-C, Rule 207 states that mediation participants must each prepare a written statement summarizing their case.
+Local Court Rules, Rule 3.201(g) states that mediation participants must each prepare a written statement summarizing their case.
 Mediation statements should be less than five pages.
 Each party must send their mediation statement to the other parties and to the mediator at least five working days before the first conference.
 Mediation statements must contain the following information:

 A lawyer is not required.
 A lawyer can help deal with legal issues and provide you with advice.

 It may help to have someone with you at mediation.
 You may choose to have a friend or family member with you.

 Make sure that everyone who is important to your case will be at the session.
 Local Court Rules, Rule 3.201 requires all decision makers to be present.
 If someone cannot attend the mediation, the judge before the start of the session must excuse him or her.
 This includes lawyers, insurance representatives and any other decision makers.